 High Mileage vs Full Synthetic Oil

 If you have over 75,000 miles on your modern car or truck, consider switching to a high-mileage motor oil.
-These are a blend of synthetic and mineral-based oils with extra detergents added to them.
-The detergents help remove any sludge build-up an older engine might have, and generally help keep them clean internally.
-Most high mileage oils also feature seal conditioners to help stop and prevent oil leaks, although results are probably marginal at best.
+They feature a blend of synthetic and mineral-based oils with extra detergents added to them.
+The detergents help remove any sludge build-up that an old or high mileage engine may have, and also helps keep them clean internally.
+Most high mileage oils also have seal conditioners to help stop and prevent oil leaks, although results are probably marginal at best.

 Best High Mileage Motor Oil

 There's lots of good oil brands out there - my favorites include Castrol, Pennzoil, and Valvoline.
 Truth is, the brand really doesn't matter much, as long as it meets the standards specified by the manufacturer (which all name brand oils do).
 Once I had brand loyalty, but now I let price be the deciding factor as to which oil I buy.

 Valvoline MaxLife Oil